Nsengiyunva/dda/README.md

 3. What formats are accepted for attached documents?
 4. Would it be easier to have them make payment online (through VISA or Mobile Money) as opposed to submitting a receipt?
 Bruce Allan Makaaru to Everyone (1:31 PM)
 5. Could we maybe have a few instructions or intro on the lading page to on-board the users.
-Let them know how the process goes.
+Let them know how the process goes. ----xxx

 Bruce Allan Makaaru to Everyone (1:33 PM)
 6. It might also be easier for the admin user to send a note/message directly to the applicant’s email.
 In case there is something wrong with their application.
 Or something to clarify.
 Bruce Allan Makaaru to Everyone (2:32 PM)